 The following documents are required prior to the application being reviewed for admission.
 Status of submitted applications, documents and admission status can be viewed on SpartanWeb.

-Applications and documents are due by the following dates unless special arrangements have been made:
+Applications and all supporting documents are due by the following dates unless special arrangements have been made:

-- For the January Residency, the deadline is Nov.
-1. After Nov.
-1, applications are accepted and reviewed based on space availability.
+- For the January 2019 Residency, the deadline is Dec.
+7, 2018.
+For applications received after this date will be considered on space availability.

 Applications will be reviewed on a rolling basis by the admission committee.